ayushxx7/ayush-mandowara-blog/content/PredictiveAnalysis/06-Model-Selection.md

 - With k-fold cross validation, training happens k times while each sample is used as validation data at least once.
 - Overfitting is possible with cross validation.
 Cross-validation does not prevent overfitting by itself, but it may help in identifying a case of overfitting.

 ---

+**Choosing between Regression and Classification**
+- Target is continuous then use regression
+- Target is 0/1 then use classification

+---